 GeneCards Summary for ZP3 Gene

 ZP3 (Zona Pellucida Glycoprotein 3) is a Protein Coding gene.
-Diseases associated with ZP3 include Infertility and Ovarian Disease.
-Among its related pathways are Ovarian Infertility Genes and Fertilization.
-GO annotations related to this gene include signal transducer activity and store-operated calcium channel activity.
+Diseases associated with ZP3 include Oocyte Maturation Defect 3 and Female Infertility Due To Zona Pellucida Defect.
+Among its related pathways are Ovarian Infertility Genes and Reproduction.
+Gene Ontology (GO) annotations related to this gene include obsolete signal transducer activity and store-operated calcium channel activity.
 An important paralog of this gene is POMZP3.

-The mammalian zona pellucida, which mediates species-specific sperm binding, induction of the acrosome reaction and prevents post-fertilization polyspermy, is composed of three to four glycoproteins, ZP1, ZP2, ZP3, and ZP4.
+Component of the zona pellucida, an extracellular matrix surrounding oocytes which mediates sperm binding, induction of the acrosome reaction and prevents post-fertilization polyspermy.
+The zona pellucida is composed of 3 to 4 glycoproteins, ZP1, ZP2, ZP3, and ZP4.
 ZP3 is essential for sperm binding and zona matrix formation.